serverless/blog/posts/announcing-first-cohort-serverless-champions-2017.md

 When Lambda was first launched, Marcia was building REST backends.
 She assumed Lambda was mostly an infrastructure tool that, while cool in concept, wasn't super applicable to the work she was doing.
 And then AWS launched API Gateway support for Lambda.

-It's a long story from there, but (spoiler alert!) it ends with Marcia and her team rewriting thier backend to be serverless. 💥
+It's a long story from there, but (spoiler alert!) it ends with Marcia and her team rewriting their entire backend to be serverless. 💥

 > "The experience was tough at first.
 It took me a while to learn how to think in an event-driven way, how to create nano services or very minimal micro-services, but with time it became better and better."